Caring For Your Sterling Silver Jewellery

-Sterling silver is an alloy of 92.5% silver to 7.5% copper for strength.
-It's mostly the copper component that causes tarnishing.
+Most of our silver pieces are made with sterling silver--an alloy of 92.5% silver to 7.5% copper for strength--and sterling silver can tarnish over time.
 How quickly sterling tarnishes depends on multiple factors, including air quality, body chemistry and whether or not it has been exposed to chemicals in soaps, cosmetics and cleaning products.

-With the right care and information, though, you don't need plated jewellery.
-You can keep your sterling silver ring as bright and shiny as it was the day we made it.
+With the right care and attention, though, your handmade sterling silver jewellery will continue to look as lustrous and shiny as the day we made it.

-You might find that sterling silver sometimes causes a greenish skin reaction.
-This is a result of the interaction between the metal & acids in your skin - sometimes hand lotions can react with the metal as well, which is why we advise taking jewellery off during application.
-If you have skin that's sensitive to copper and sterling, we'd suggest applying a coating of Jewelry Shield to the inside of the ring band.
+- The copper component of sterling silver can cause skin discolouration if you're sensitive to metals.
+In this case we suggest applying a coating of Jewelry Shield to the inside of the ring band.
 It comes in a little bottle similar to nail polish and includes an applicator brush.
 It will need to be reapplied every so often.

-The good news is that you don't need liver of sulfur to reapply the oxidized finish - you can do it with hard boiled eggs!
+The good news is that you don't need liver of sulfur to reapply the oxidized finish when it fades - you can do it with hard boiled eggs!
 It's easy to do, we just recommend you don't let the gemstone or silver touch the egg directly.